ChrisJefferson/stacscheck/manuals/manual-for-devs.md

 Quickstart / Manual
 ===================

-Please read 'practical-specification' for a guide to how practicals should be laid out.
+Please read 'specification' for a guide to how practicals should be laid out, and 'manual-for-users' to see how to use the tool.

+Quick Overview:

+* Make a directory which contains the practical.
+You can nest directories how you like.
+* Go into the directory of the student's submission / model answer and run:

+    <stacscheckdirectory>/stacscheck.py <directory of tests>

+If you add '-v', you can see some (not nicely formatted) output showing how the tester is going as it runs.

 Examples build.sh